-Multiple Criteria Criterion 1 (primary): Proposed changes Criterion 2: Connections to research/theory, including young adolescent development AUTOMATIC 1 Place greater weight or consideration on criterion 1 (proposed changes).
-None
+Multiple Criteria Criterion 1 (primary): Proposed changes Criterion 2: Connections to research/theory, including young adolescent development Place greater weight or consideration on criterion 1 (proposed changes).
+AUTOMATIC 1 None

-- Primary Criterion: The proposed changes address the central focus and the candidate explicitly connects those changes to the learning needs of the class as a whole. - Proposed changes noted by the candidate should be related to the lessons that are seen or referenced in the clips, but do not need to be exclusively from what is seen in the clips alone.
-This means that since only portions of the lessons will be captured by the clips, candidates can suggest changes to any part of the lesson(s) referenced in the clips, even if those portions of the lesson(s) are not depicted in the clips. - Secondary Criterion: The candidate refers to research or theory in relation to the plans to support student learning.
+- Primary Criterion: The proposed changes address the central focus, and the candidate explicitly connects those changes to the learning needs of the class as a whole. - Proposed changes noted by the candidate should be related to the lessons that are seen or referenced in the clip(s), but do not need to be exclusively from what is seen in the clip(s) alone.
+This means that since only portions of the lessons will be captured by the clip(s), candidates can suggest changes to any part of the same lesson(s) referenced in the clip(s), even if those portions of the lesson(s) are not depicted in the clip(s). - Secondary Criterion: The candidate refers to research or theory in relation to the plans to support student learning.
 The connections between the research/theory and the tasks are vague/not clearly made. - If evidence meets the primary criterion at Level 3, the rubric is scored at Level 3 regardless of the evidence for the secondary criterion. - If evidence meets the primary criterion at Level 4, and candidate has NO connection to research/theory, the rubric is scored at Level 3.

-• The changes proposed by the candidate are not directly related to student learning.
+The changes proposed by the candidate are not directly related to young adolescent learning.

-The changes address improvements in teaching practice that mainly focus on how the candidate structures or organizes learning tasks, with a superficial connection to student learning.
-There is little detail about how the changes relate to either the central focus or the specific learning that is the focus of the video clips.
-Examples include asking additional higher-order questions without providing examples, improving directions, repeating instruction without making significant changes based on the evidence of student learning from the video clips, or including more group work without indicating how the group work will address specific learning needs.
-If a candidate's proposed changes have nothing to do with the central focus, this rubric cannot be scored beyond a Level 2.
+- The changes address improvements in teaching practice that mainly focus on how the candidate structures or organizes learning tasks, with a superficial connection to young adolescent learning.
+There is little detail on the changes in relation to either the central focus or the specific learning that is the focus of the video clip(s).
+Examples include asking additional higher-order questions without providing examples, improving directions, repeating instruction without making significant changes based on the evidence of student learning from the video clips, or including more group work without indicating how the group work will address specific learning needs. - If a candidate's proposed changes have nothing to do with the central focus, this rubric cannot be scored beyond a Level 2.

-The changes are not supported by evidence of student learning from lessons seen or referenced in the clips.
+The changes are not supported by evidence of young adolescent learning from lessons seen or referenced in the clip(s).

-- The proposed changes relate to the central focus and explicitly address individual and collective learning needs that were within the lessons seen in the video clips. - The changes in teaching practice are supported by research and/or theory, including understandings of young adolescent development.
+- The proposed changes relate to the central focus and explicitly address individual and collective needs that were within the lessons seen in the video clip(s). - The changes in teaching practice are supported by research and/or theory, including understandings of young adolescent development.

-- The changes clearly address the learning needs of individuals in addition to the learning needs of the whole class in the video clips by providing additional support and/or further challenge in relation to the central focus.
-Candidate should explain how proposed changes relate to each individual's needs. - The candidate explains how research or theory, including young adolescent development, is related to the changes proposed.
-Candidates may cite research or theory in their commentary, or refer to the ideas and principles from the research; either connection is acceptable, as long as they clearly connect the research/theory to the proposed changes. - Scoring decision rules: To score at Level 4, the candidate must meet the primary criterion at Level 4 and make at least a fleeting, relevant reference to research or theory (meet the secondary criterion at least at Level 3).
+- The changes clearly address the learning needs of individuals in addition to the learning needs of the whole class in the video clip(s) by providing additional support and/or further challenge in relation to the central focus.
+Candidate should explain how proposed changes relate to each individual's needs. - The candidate explains how research or theory is related to the changes proposed.
+Candidates may cite research or theory in their commentary or refer to the ideas and principles from the research; either connection is acceptable, as long as they clearly connect the research/theory to the proposed changes. - Scoring decision rules: To score at Level 4, the candidate must meet the primary criterion at Level 4 and make at least a fleeting, relevant reference to research or theory (meet the secondary criterion at least at Level 3).